TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

 ViewHelpers are special tags in the template which provide more complex functionality such as loops or special formatting of values.
-The functionality of a ViewHelper is implemented in PHP, an each ViewHelper has its own PHP class.
+The functionality of a ViewHelper is implemented in PHP, and each ViewHelper has its own PHP class.

 See the :ref:`ViewHelper Reference <viewhelper-reference>` for a complete list of all available ViewHelpers.